shehanidileka/shehanidileka/README.md

 ## Hi there, I'm Shenani De Silva

 ### About Me
 I am an HNDIT Student at SLIATE, passionate about software engineering and modern web technologies.
-I love building clean backend systems and interactive desktop applications.
+I love building clean backend systems, mobile applications and interactive desktop applications.

 ---